thalber/Atmo/README.md

 # Atmo

-Atmo is a regpack-centric extension API for Rain World.
-It uses plaintext config files for easily coupling together composable conditions and custom code.
+Atmo is a regpack-centric scripting addon for [RegionKit](https://github.com/DryCryCrystal/Region-Kit).
+It allows a region maker to add world events, easily bundling behaviour with custom trigger conditions.

 ## Requirements

-- Custom Regions Support
+- Custom Regions Support.
+- RegionKit is not strictly required, but realistically you will be using them together.

 ## Usage